Definition of Genre

 Whenever you’re right, shut up.

 The formal genre of this literary work is poetry.
 Nash’s poem would be sub-categorized within the genre of humor.
-The poet’s message to what is presumably his fellow husbands is witty, clear, and direct–though the wording and message of the last poetic line may be unexpected for many readers.
+The poet’s message to what is presumably his fellow husbands is witty, clear, and direct–through the wording and message of the last poetic line may be unexpected for many readers.
 In addition, the structure of the poem sets up the “punchline” at the end.
 The piece begins with poetic wording that appears to romanticize love and marriage, which makes the contrasting “base” language of the final line a satisfying surprise and ironic twist for the reader.
 The poet’s tone is humorous and light-hearted which also appeals to the characteristics and conventions of this genre.